Our Approach

 04

 Gaming, art, Dungeons and Dragons, Pokemon, movement and making things are not recreational extras.
-They are the mechanism through which connection, safety, participation and skill development can happen.
+They are the mechanism through which connection, safety, participation, communication, feeling safe, self-advocacy and functional skill development can happen.

 05